1tua/Fashion-Recommendation-System/README.md

 !pip install keras
 !pip install opencv-python
 ```
+### Summary of files
+fashion.py: Includes functions that perform the following tasks;

+- Deleting rows with null values and duplicated rows
+- Translating column names to english
+- ResNet Model
+- Embedding of images

+Fashion_RC.ipynb: Technical notebook that includes

+Asuumption checks
+- Visualisation of EDA
+- Feature Selection
+- Neural Network model
+- T-SNE

+Recommendation powerpoint: Includes a powerpoint about the business case for using a recommendation system in Fashion.

 ### Visualizations

 All visualizations were presented using matplotlip and Pillow (PIL Fork) libraries